Tools I use

 This is the best time tracking tool that I've been able to find.

-Essential for knowing whether you're spending time your time as
+Essential for knowing whether you're spending your time as

 you intended or not.